Effective Rankine-Hugoniot conditions for shock waves in periodic media: Effective Rankine-Hugoniot conditions

 \subsection{Effective shock-speed}

 In this section we perform (a total of 1620) numerical simulations to corroborate the estimate \eqref{speed_of_shock}, which predicts the speed of propagation of shocks in periodic media.
-The experiments are split into four categories depending on: i) whether the coefficients are given by the piecewise constant function \eqref{layered_medium} or by the sinusoidal function \eqref{sin_medium} and ii) whether the nonlinear constitutive relation is given by \eqref{nonlinearity_exponential} or by \eqref{nonlinearity_polynomial}.
-For each of these four categories, we consider $\theta\in\{0^\circ, 22.5^\circ, 45^\circ, 67.5^\circ, 90^\circ\}$.
-For each value of $\theta$, we perform 81 experiments all starting with a right-going shock given by \eqref{right-going_shock} with $u_r=0$, $K_A=\rho_A=1$ and all possible combinations of:
+The experiments are split into four cases.
+For cases (a) and (b) we use a layered medium \eqref{layered_medium} with exponential \eqref{nonlinearity_exponential} and cubic \eqref{nonlinearity_polynomial} nonlinearities, respectively; for cases and (c) and (d) we use a sinusoidal medium \eqref{sin_medium} with exponential \eqref{nonlinearity_exponential} and cubic \eqref{nonlinearity_polynomial} nonlinearities, respectively.
+For each of these four cases, we consider $\theta\in\{0^\circ, 22.5^\circ, 45^\circ, 67.5^\circ, 90^\circ\}$.
+For each value of $\theta$, we perform 81 experiments all starting with a right-going shock given by \eqref{init_cond_shock} with $u_l$ given by \eqref{right-going_shock}, $u_r=0$, $K_A=\rho_A=1$ and all possible combinations of:

 For each experiment, we measure the speed of the shock and compare it with the speed predicted by \eqref{speed_of_shock}.
-We show the results in Figure \ref{fig:estimated_vs_measured}.
-The darker colors in the markers correspond to the less dispersive media as predicted by \cite[equation (34)]{quezada2014two}.
+Each experiment is represented by a dot in Figure \ref{fig:estimated_vs_measured}, while the predicted speed is indicated by the red dashed line.
+The color of the dot represents the amount of dispersion introduced by the medium; darker colors correspond to less dispersive media as predicted by \cite[equation (34)]{quezada2014two}.